wix-incubator/headless-components/docs/api/PLAN_PAYWALL_INTERFACE.md

 ### PlanPaywall.Fallback

-Component that displays the fallback content if the member does not have access to the required plans.
+Component that displays the fallback content if the member does not have any of the access plans.

 **Props**
 ```tsx